TortugaGris/url-shortener/docs/doc.md

 ## Architecture
 The application is built using a serverless architecture with the following components:

-### Frontend
-- Technology: Angular
+### Frontend - Angular
-- Description: The frontend is implemented using Angular, providing a responsive and interactive user interface.
+The frontend is implemented using Angular, providing a responsive and interactive user interface.
 It allows users to input long URLs, view shortened URLs, and check click statistics.

-### Backend
+-Dependencies:
+  - Tailwind CSS: Used for styling the user interface.
+Tailwind CSS provides a utility-first approach to styling, making it easy to create responsive and visually appealing designs without writing custom CSS.
+  - Zod: Used for schema validation.
+Zod ensures that incoming data (e.g., URLs) adheres to the expected format, improving reliability and security.
+  - Luxon: Used for date and time manipulation.
+Luxon simplifies handling of creation and expiration timestamps, including time zone management and date comparisons.

-- Technology: Firebase Functions (Node.js + Express)
+### Backend - Firebase Functions (Node.js + Express)
-- Description: The backend is implemented using Firebase Functions, which host a Node.js + Express server that acts as the API for the application.
+The backend is implemented using Firebase Functions, which host a Node.js + Express server that acts as the API for the application.
 - API Function: Handles requests for shortening URLs and incrementing click count.
 - Scheduled Function: Runs once a day to delete expired links from the database.

-### Database
+- Dependencies:
+  - Zod: Used for schema validation in the backend.
+Zod ensures that incoming data (e.g., URLs) adheres to the expected format, improving reliability and security.
+  - Luxon: Used for date and time manipulation.
+Luxon simplifies handling of creation and expiration timestamps, including time zone management and date comparisons.
+  - CORS: Used to enable Cross-Origin Resource Sharing (CORS) in the backend.
+This allows the frontend (hosted on a different domain or port) to securely communicate with the backend API.
+  - http-status-code: Used to simplify the handling of HTTP status codes in the backend.
+This library provides a clean and consistent way to return appropriate status codes (e.g., 200, 400, 404) in API responses.

-- Technology: Firestore
+### Database - Firestore
-- Description: Firestore is used as the database to store all data related to the shortened URLs.
+Firestore is used as the database to store all data related to the shortened URLs.
 For security reasons, the frontend reads data directly from Firestore, while the API is responsible for writing data to Firestore.

 ## Data Model
 The data model is designed as a single document that stores all the necessary information for each shortened URL.